 And then I proceeded to go home and make a pizza with plants on it.
 Because I like plants.
-And also because I’ve never made a white pizza before and thought with all that cheese, I’d need a plant or two in my life.
-I was correct.
-Take that Stop and Shop check-out boy.
+And also because I love white pizza and white pizza always tastes better with basil.
+And I figured I at least need one plant on this cheese-filled pizza.
+Grocery store boy doesn’t know what he’s missing out on.

 - 8 oz. mozzarella cheese, cut into slices

 - 1/2 cup part-skim ricotta cheese